disk quotas

 verbose information.
 The next step is to edit individual user quotas

-.
-The tool will enable you to put hard
+with edquota -t.
+The tool will enable you to put hard (this is the

 The final step (before your users start complaining about lack of disk